Accessibility statement - oulu.fi online service

 3.1.2 Language of Parts (A)

-The online service includes contents with no word-level indication of the language, which is different from the programming language of each whole page in question.
+The web service includes contents with no word-level indication of the language, which is different from the programming language of each whole page in question.
 For the time being, this is not possible in all the elements due to technical and/or language selection aspects (Saami languages).
 This can be seen, for example, on the page sharing practical issues on traineeship.

 3.2.3 Consistent Navigation (AA)